epfl-ada/ada-2023-project-pinacolada/README.md

 In our study we group the wester countries (USA, Canada and Eurpean states) vs the others, to undestrand if before and after the twin tower attack we notice a change dynamics in the cinema industry, that is influenced and influences the culture.
 In this sense, we want aslo to mesure how much films that depict arabs in a negative way have a cultural impact and may bring to a "domino effect", uning a "relevancy score".

 ### Research Questions
-- Do arab play more roles in the war and crimes genres in western movies after 9/11?
+1) Do arab characters relate more to war and crimes genres in western movies after 9/11?
-- What are the common categories of 'positive' and 'negative' portrayal, and where do Arab characters typically fall within these categories?
+2) What are the common categories of 'positive' and 'negative' portrayal, and where do Arab characters typically fall within these categories?
-- How were Arab characters represented in films before and after 9/11?
+3) How were Arab characters represented in films before and after 9/11?
-- Did 9/11 significantly alter the portrayal of Arab characters in films?
+4) Did 9/11 significantly alter the portrayal of Arab characters in films?
-- Did movies where arabs are negative depicted have a cultural impact on the society, using the relevancy score?
+5) *Can movies where arabs are negatively depicted have a cultural impact on subsequent similar movies, using a measure of relevance?*

 ### Proposed Additional Datasets and their Management
 - Web scrapring of actors ethnicities using the wikidata API.